mechmotum/mechmotum.github.io/content/pages/products.rst

 2023
 ----

-#. **J. K. Moore**, “Comparison of Electromechanical Means of Stabilizing a
+#. **J. K. Moore**, "Comparison of Electromechanical Means of Stabilizing a
-   Bicycle,” presented at the International Cycling Safety Conference, The Hague, The Netherlands, Nov.
+   Bicycle," presented at the International Cycling Safety Conference, The Hague, The Netherlands, Nov.
 16, 2023.
-#. **G. Dell’Orto**, L. Alizadehsaravi, R. Happee, and J. K. Moore, “Kick-plate
+#. **G. Dell'Orto**, L. Alizadehsaravi, R. Happee, and J. K. Moore, "Kick-plate
-   test for assessing bicycle dynamics and tyre effect G. Dell’Orto1, L.
+   test for assessing bicycle dynamics and tyre effect G. Dell'Orto1, L.
-   Alizadehsaravi1, R. Happee1, J. K. Moore1,” presented at the International Cycling Safety Conference, The Hague, The Netherlands, Nov.
+   Alizadehsaravi1, R. Happee1, J. K. Moore1," presented at the International Cycling Safety Conference, The Hague, The Netherlands, Nov.
 16, 2023.
-#. **T. J. Stienstra**, S. G. Brockie, and J. K. Moore, “BRiM: A Modular and
+#. **T. J. Stienstra**, S. G. Brockie, and J. K. Moore, "BRiM: A Modular and
-   Extensible Open-Source Framework for Creating Bicycle-Rider Models,” Bicycle and Motorcycle Dynamics 2023: Delft, The Netherlands, May 01, 2023.
+   Extensible Open-Source Framework for Creating Bicycle-Rider Models," Bicycle and Motorcycle Dynamics 2023: Delft, The Netherlands, May 01, 2023.
-#. **C. M. Schmidt**, A. Dabiri, F. Schulte, R. Happee, and J. K. Moore, “Essential
+#. **C. M. Schmidt**, A. Dabiri, F. Schulte, R. Happee, and J. K. Moore, "Essential
-   Bicycle Dynamics for Microscopic Traffic Simulation: An Example Using the Social Force Model,” Bicycle and Motorcycle Dynamics 2023: Delft, The Netherlands, May 01, 2023.
+   Bicycle Dynamics for Microscopic Traffic Simulation: An Example Using the Social Force Model," Bicycle and Motorcycle Dynamics 2023: Delft, The Netherlands, May 01, 2023.
 #. **J. K. Moore**, J. Koshy Cherian, B. Andersson, O. Lee, and A. Ranheim,
-   “Modeling and Implementation of a Reaction Wheel Stabilization System for Low Speed Balance of a Cargo Bicycle,” presented at the Bicycle and Motorcycle Dynamics 2023, Bicycle and Motorcycle Dynamics 2023: Delft, The Netherlands, May 01, 2023.
+   "Modeling and Implementation of a Reaction Wheel Stabilization System for Low Speed Balance of a Cargo Bicycle," presented at the Bicycle and Motorcycle Dynamics 2023, Bicycle and Motorcycle Dynamics 2023: Delft, The Netherlands, May 01, 2023.
 [Online].
 Available: https://doi.org/10.24404/63ff23b478f53b9c419075b9
-#. **A. Dressel**, F. van Willigen, and J. K. Moore, “Evaluating the handling of a
+#. **A. Dressel**, F. van Willigen, and J. K. Moore, "Evaluating the handling of a
-   tilting tricycle with variable stability,” presented at the Bicycle and Motorcycle Dynamics 2023, Bicycle and Motorcycle Dynamics 2023: Delft, The Netherlands, May 01, 2023.
+   tilting tricycle with variable stability," presented at the Bicycle and Motorcycle Dynamics 2023, Bicycle and Motorcycle Dynamics 2023: Delft, The Netherlands, May 01, 2023.
-#. **A. Dressel** and J. K. Moore, “Adapting a variable stability mechanism for a
+#. **A. Dressel** and J. K. Moore, "Adapting a variable stability mechanism for a
-   tilting tricycle from the delta to the tadpole wheel configuration,” presented at the Bicycle and Motorcycle Dynamics 2023, Bicycle and Motorcycle Dynamics 2023: Delft, The Netherlands, May 01, 2023.
+   tilting tricycle from the delta to the tadpole wheel configuration," presented at the Bicycle and Motorcycle Dynamics 2023, Bicycle and Motorcycle Dynamics 2023: Delft, The Netherlands, May 01, 2023.
-#. **C. M. Schmidt**, “Connected Traffic of Vulnerable Bicyclists and Automated
+#. **C. M. Schmidt**, "Connected Traffic of Vulnerable Bicyclists and Automated
-   Vehicles,” presented at the SUMO User Conference, Berlin, Germany, Berlin, Germany, May 02, 2023.
+   Vehicles," presented at the SUMO User Conference, Berlin, Germany, Berlin, Germany, May 02, 2023.
 #.
 A. Singh, H. Verman, **A. Dressel**, J. K. Moore, "Using a Scanning Laser
    Doppler Vibrometer to Investigate Causes and Possible Mitigations of Bicycle Disc Brake Noise", presented at the Measuring By Light Conference, Delft, Mar.
 28, 2023.
-#. **J. Heinen**, E. van der Kruk, R. ten Broek, and J. K. Moore, “Optimal
+#. **J. Heinen**, E. van der Kruk, R. ten Broek, and J. K. Moore, "Optimal
-   Skateboard Geometry For Maximizing Ollie Height,” presented at the Dutch Biomedical Engineering Conference, Egmond an Zee, Jan.
+   Skateboard Geometry For Maximizing Ollie Height," presented at the Dutch Biomedical Engineering Conference, Egmond an Zee, Jan.
 26, 2023. https://doi.org/10.6084/m9.figshare.22958357.v2
-#. **L. Alizadehsaravi** and J. K. Moore, “The Effects of a Steer Assist System
+#. **L. Alizadehsaravi** and J. K. Moore, "The Effects of a Steer Assist System
-   on Bicycle Postural Control in Real-Like Safety Challenges,” presented at the Dutch Biomedical Engineering Conference, Egmond an Zee, Jan.
+   on Bicycle Postural Control in Real-Like Safety Challenges," presented at the Dutch Biomedical Engineering Conference, Egmond an Zee, Jan.
 26, 2023.

 2022